Note: This was written in May 2005, I was living in Austria at the time.

 When the last log was on the fire, I closed the zip on my sleeping bag, now wearing a warm sweater and using my summer jacket as a pillow.
 The fire gave off enough heat for another hour or two, and after a while I actually fell asleep.
 After around two hours I awoke again, freezing.
 I had expected that, so it was ok, although it was far from enjoyable.
 I watched the quarter moon rising between the trees, so it must have been around 3.30 am at the time.
 It took me a while to get warm enough again to go back to sleep, but I managed eventually.

 When I woke up the next time, the sky was just beginning to change colour.
 I heard the first birds starting to sing and I guessed it must be around five.
-Sure enough, the church bells struck the full hour a moment later, and I decided it was time to go.
-I was about to sit up when I suddenly heard the most impressive sound I’ve ever heard in my life: a cry, a bit like a bird’s craw, but much deeper, resonating and so loud the ground seemed to shake.
+Sure enough, the church bells in the valley below struck the full hour a moment later, and I decided it was time to go.
+I was about to sit up when I suddenly heard the most impressive sound I’ve ever heard in my life: a cry, a bit like a bird’s caw, but much deeper, resonating and so loud the ground seemed to shake.
 I sat bold upright and thought how lucky it was that it hadn’t begun two minutes earlier – if this racket had startled me from my sleep, it would have given me a heart attack!
-It went on for a while, and I wondered what it was.
+It went on for several seconds, and I wondered what it was.
 I had the feeling it might be a deer, a roebuck’s mating call (talked to a friend in the meantime, who confirmed it was probably a roebuck).
 Odd, isn’t it… just as I was waking up on the morning of Bealtaine… coincidence, eh?
-I like to think of it as a greeting from the Horned One Himself.
+I like to think of it as a greeting from the Horned One himself.

 I stretched and packed up my things, then I walked onto the clearing in the slowly brightening light of dawn.
 After a last “visit to the bushes”, I stood on the brink of the clearing, just before it slopes down sharply, and looked out over the town, the silvery band of the Danube, and the Wienerwald hills on the other side, where mist was lying in the valleys.
 It was so beautiful!
 I could see “my” fields and even the house where I live.